Love & Friendship: Plot

-When both Lady Susan and Reginald are in London, she seeks to delay their marriage saying society does not yet approve of them (presumably because she is much older).
-Then, Lady Susan's relationship with Lord Manwaring is exposed when Lady Manwaring discovers the lovers are meeting in private, under cover of her friend Mrs Johnson.
-Lady Manwaring appeals to her guardian, Mr. Johnson, to confront them.
+When both Lady Susan and Reginald are in London, she seeks to delay their marriage, saying society does not yet approve of them (presumably because she is much older).
+Then, Lady Susan's relationship with Lord Manwaring is exposed when Lady Manwaring discovers the lovers are meeting in private, facilitated by Lady Susan's friend Mrs Johnson.
+Lady Manwaring appeals to her guardian, Mr Johnson, to confront them.

-Reginald arrives with a letter from Lady Susan to Mrs. Johnson and overhears Lady Manwaring crying.
-She emerges with Mr. Johnson, who says he cannot help her, and in desperation she snatches the letter Mrs. Johnson holds, recognising the handwriting.
+Reginald arrives with a letter from Lady Susan to Mrs Johnson and overhears Lady Manwaring crying.
+She emerges with Mr Johnson, who says he cannot help her, and in desperation she snatches the letter Mrs Johnson holds, recognising the handwriting.
 She insists her husband is with Lady Susan, but Reginald claims he has just left her, and she is "completely alone" for even the servants have been dismissed.
 Lady Manwaring is suspicious and demands a footman tell her what he saw at the house.
 He says, after Reginald and the servants left, he saw Lord Manwaring arrive and enter the house.

-Lady Manwaring reads the letter which reveals Lady Susan asking her friend Mrs. Johnson to welcome Reginald into her house and "keep him there all evening if you can, Manwaring comes this very hour"!
-Reginald departs in anger and Mr. Johnson berates his wife's involvement with Lady Susan (who later says of him, he is "too old to be governable and too young to die").
+Lady Manwaring reads the letter which reveals Lady Susan asking her friend Mrs Johnson to welcome Reginald into her house and "keep him there all evening if you can, Manwaring comes this very hour".
+Reginald departs in anger and Mr Johnson berates his wife for her involvement with Lady Susan (who later says of him, he is "too old to be governable and too young to die").

 Narrowly missing a departing Lord Manwaring, Reginald confronts Lady Susan, who says they cannot be married after all as he doubts her word and cannot trust her.

-Reginald returns to his sister's home.
+Reginald returns to his sister Catherine's home.
 Lady Susan marries Sir James, and Reginald falls in love with Frederica, and the two are soon married.
-Later, Sir James confides to Mrs. Johnson his joy at the prospect of becoming a father, having been informed on the day after his marriage that his new wife is with child.
+Later, Sir James confides to Mrs Johnson his joy at the prospect of becoming a father, having been informed on the day after his marriage that his new wife is with child.